apache/skywalking-banyandb/docs/concept/tsdb.md

 The `meta.bin` is a skipping index file serves as the entry file for the entire part, helping to index the `primary.bin` file.

-The `primary.bin` file contains the index of each block.
-Through it, the actual data files or the tagFamily metadata files ending with `.tfm` can be indexed, which in turn helps locate the data in blocks.
+The `primary.bin` file contains the index of each [block](#Block).
+Through it, the actual data files or the tagFamily metadata files ending with `.tfm` can be indexed, which in turn helps to locate the data in blocks.

 Notably, for data of the `Stream` type, since there are no field columns, the `fields.bin` file does not exist, while the rest of the structure is entirely consistent with the `Measure` type.